Fill your kitchen with the aroma of sweet and salty peanut butter banana oatmeal bars. This will make you fall in love with baking again!

 If you have ever baked sweet bread or bars before, then you probably already have all the tools you need.
 This is what I used when I made them.

 - 9×9 Baking Dish

 For measuring, you will need the following sized cups and spoons: 1 cup, 3/4 cup, 1/4 cup, 1 teaspoon, and 1/4 teaspoon.

 How To Make Peanut Butter Banana Oatmeal Bars

 Now that you have all the ingredients and kitchen tools ready, it’s time to start baking these amazingly nutritious dessert bars!

 First, preheat the oven to 350F.
 Don’t forget to preheat the oven, because it takes the longest.
-Then, grease and line a 9×9 baking dish with parchment paper and set it aside.
+Then, grease and line a 9×9 baking pan with parchment paper and set it aside.

-Next, mash the ripe bananas in a large bowl.
+Next, mash the ripe bananas in a large mixing bowl.
+I like to mash the bananas with a potato masher for optimal smoothness.
 Stir in the peanut butter, maple syrup, egg, and vanilla until it is well combined.